312 pages | 7 x 10 | 11 color, 38 b/w illus.

 Did an early national vocabulary of taste, then, with its privileged visuality, register beyond the debates over the ratification of the Constitution?
 Did it truly extend beyond political and politicized discourse to inform the imaginative structures and material forms of everyday life?
 Republic of Taste affirms that it did, although not in ways that anyone could have predicted at the conclusion of the American Revolution.

-Catherine E. Kelly is Associate Professor and L. R. Brammer Jr. Presidential Professor of History at the University of Oklahoma.
+Catherine E. Kelly is Affiliated Professor of History at William and Mary and Editor of Books at the Omohundro Institute.
 She is author of In the New England Fashion: Reshaping Women's Lives in the Nineteenth Century.